 Keeping dogs warm outside takes some forethought.
 You’ll want to make sure they maintain their body temperature to ward against hypothermia and have protection on their paws to help prevent frostbite.

 We recommend the Bark Brite Neoprene Paw Protector Dog Boots.
-These all-weather, water-resistant boots come in four-packs in five different sizes and have reflective velcro straps to keep them secure.
-They’re very durable and have thick, non-skid rubber soles to protect against snow and ice, chemicals, sharp objects and hot asphault.
+These all-weather, water-resistant boots come in four-packs in five different sizes and have reflective Velcro straps to keep them secure.
+They’re very durable and have thick, non-skid rubber soles to protect against snow and ice, chemicals, sharp objects, and hot asphalt.

-Need an affordable warm, water-resitant coat for your pup?
+Need an affordable warm, water-resistant coat for your pup?
 Check out these Kurgo Dog Jackets.
 These reversible fleece-lined dog coats come in five different sizes and tons of fun color options.
-They’re waterproof, machine washable and come with a lifetime warranty.
+They’re waterproof, machine washable, and come with a lifetime warranty.
 They also have a zipper on the back so you can easily attach a leash harness.

 - After walking your dog (if you’re not using dog boots), wipe her pads and paws to get rid of any salt or toxic chemicals she could have picked up.
 Snow removal chemicals can damage dogs’ pads — and you always run the risk of them licking these harmful substances.